JoaoVictor-C/Slide-puzzle/README.md

 ### Prerequisites

 Before you start, ensure you have a modern web browser such as Google Chrome, Mozilla Firefox, or Safari installed on your device.

+### Github pages site

+You can play the game here: https://joaovictor-c.github.io/Sliding-game/

 ### Installation